csdms/ivy/lessons/conda/index.md

 Further,
-to ensure you have all the correct packages needed to use the course material, we ask that you set up an *environment*, an independent Python installation managed by `conda`.
+to ensure you have all the correct packages needed to use the course material, we ask that you set up an *environment*, an independent, isolated, Python installation managed by `conda`.
 To do so,
 we'll need an *environment file* from the Ivy repository.